cloudfoundry/java-buildpack/docs/framework-java_opts.md

 ## Configuration
 For general information on configuring the buildpack, refer to [Configuration and Extension][].

-The framework can be configured by modifying the `config/java_opts.yml` file.
+The framework can be configured by creating or modifying the `config/java_opts.yml` file.

 | Name | Description
 | ---- | -----------